Ewostatewos: Early life

 Around 1280, while still young, he was sent to live with his uncle, Abba Daniel (monastically known as Zekaryas), the abbot of the mountain abbey of Debre Maryam Qorqor in Gar'alta, a district of Enderta Province.
 Daniel provided him with his earliest education and introducing him to monastic life.
-Māʿiqāba ʾIgzi announced his intention to become a monk at 15 and with his decision was renamed to Ewostatewos.
+Māʿqāba ʾƎgziʾ announced his intention to become a monk at 15 and with his decision was renamed to Ewostatewos.

 Career as a religious figure

 After being ordained a monk by his uncle, Ewostatewos left the community and founded his own monastery in Serae, in what is now Eritrea.
 There he attracted a large number of students and explained his views until the arrival of Abuna Yaqob III (c.
 1337), who was opposed to his views.
 Ewostatewos, accompanied by most of his disciples, including Bakamos Marqorewos and Gabra Iyasus.
 He first reached Sudan then Cairo, where he met Pope Benjamin II of Alexandria and defended his views before the church leader.
-He then visited Jerusalem and eventually traveled to Armenia, where he died on 23 September 1352 (Gregorian calendar), 15 September 1352 (Julian calendar), or 18 Meskerem 1345 in the Ethiopian calendar.
+He then visited Jerusalem and eventually traveled to Cilician Armenia, where he died on 23 September 1352 (Gregorian calendar), 15 September 1352 (Julian calendar), or 18 Meskerem 1345 in the Ethiopian calendar.

-Ewostatewos view of the Sabbath was that it should be observed on both Saturday (the Lesser Sabbath) and Sunday (the Great Sabbath): Saturday for the original Sabbath of the Old Testament and Sunday in honor of the resurrection of Christ in the New Testament.
+The Ewostatewos view of the Sabbath was that it should be observed on both Saturday (the Lesser Sabbath) and Sunday (the Christian Sabbath): Saturday for the original Sabbath of the Old Testament and Sunday in honor of the resurrection of Christ in the New Testament.
 He found support for his views in the Ten Commandments and the Canons of the Apostles.
 This has been the historical practice of the Tewahedo Churches.
 Taddesse Tamrat cites evidence that suggests that the interpretation of Ewostatewos regarding the Sabbath was not his own innovation, but had been practiced in the Coptic Orthodox Church of Alexandria before his time and only declared heretical in Egypt a few centuries before.

 Influence on the Orthodox Tewahedo

 After his death, his students and disciples continued to advocate Ewostatewos' religious views.
 When Ewostatewos left Eritrea, he had entrusted his community to his senior disciple, Absadi, who had a difficult time keeping the community together until the other disciples returned to Eritrea after a 14-year absence.
 Together they helped him establish a community at Debre Mariam in Eritrea.
 His followers later spread across northern Ethiopia, founding new monasteries that not only promoted Ewostatewos' interpretation of the Sabbath but created a religious hierarchy that was independent of the Abuna.
-Their persistence eventually led to their success in 1450 at the Council of Debre Mitmaq in Tegulet, where Emperor Zara Yaqob was able to convince the Egyptian leadership to acquiesce to this local observance.
+Their persistence eventually led to their success in 1450 at the Council of Debre Mitmaq in Tegulet, where Emperor Zara Yaqob was able to convince the Egyptian leadership to acquiesce to this observance.

 James Bruce notes that the leader of this order, at the time of his visit to Ethiopia, was the abbot of Mahebar Selassie, in the northwestern corner of that country.